 Believe it or not, some items sold at home centers may not meet local building codes.
-There are national, state, and local codes that differ depending on where you live.
+National, state, and local regulations differ depending on where you live.
 Home centers don’t limit what they sell versus local building codes, so it’s up to you to verify which products meet code and which ones may fail an inspection.
 Here’s a list of the most common products that may not pass with your local building inspector.

 You’re adding a new circuit for a basement family room, and grab a standard circuit breaker off the shelf at the home center.
 Even though it’s compatible with your electrical panel, chances are it won't pass during an inspection.
 The National Electrical Code now requires arc fault protection in all living spaces.
 Since most local authorities have incorporated those changes into their building code, you’ll have to install an arc fault circuit breaker when adding additional circuits to your house.

 It's also a good idea to purchase the same brand of breaker as your panel.
 While other brands may fit, the manufacturer of your panel may disapprove of their use, which could also be flagged during an inspection.
 Tandem breakers may not be allowed in your panel either and should be verified before installing one.
 When in doubt, we recommend hiring a qualified electrical contractor to perform the work.

 Flexible plastic or foil dryer vent

 Most stores sell it even though it violates the building code.
 Vinyl or foil venting material is a safety hazard because it can start on fire if overheated.
 The correct material to use is rigid or semi-rigid piping.
 It's also essential for the dryer to vent to the home's exterior, especially if it's a gas dryer!